-A quality management system, conforming to the requirements of the ISO 9001 standard, was implemented at SL in 2007 and in 2019 it was re-certified for the fifth time in turn according to the ISO 9001:2015 version.
+A quality management system, conforming to the requirements of the ISO 9001 standard, was implemented at SL in 2007 and in 2022 it was re-certified for the sixth time in turn according to the ISO 9001:2015 version.

 The quality management system of SL is an efficient management system helping to direct the institution's activity towards the main objective – constant improvement of the quality of statistical information and satisfaction of user needs based on the established system of values, through the enhancement of the efficiency of processes (PDF), managament of risks and inclusion of as many staff members as possible.

 The main trends in activity of SL aimed at quality management and continuous development in the institution are established in the Quality Policy (PDF) and quality objectives of SL.

 There are a plenty of quality improvement methods and tools, such as monitoring of performance and quality indicators, quality reporting, self-assessment of survey managers, testing and revision of statistical questionnaires, monitoring of user satisfaction and statistics usability, risk management, audits of quality management system, etc., introduced and regularly applied by SL.